The U.S. National Institute of Standards and Technology (NIST) has published two data-security focused documents in as many months.

 1800 1a Executive Summary: Securing Electronic Health Records on Mobile Devices

-Based on our risk assessment, the major threats to confidentiality, integrity, and availability with respect to EHRs using mobility are:
+Based on our risk assessment, the major threats to confidentiality, integrity, and availability concerning EHRs using mobility are:

 Do not be lulled into complacency.
 Protect and secure your Applications.
-Even if you don’t do business with the US federal government or don’t need to meet HIPAA requirements or aren’t focused on mobile apps – these obligations are crystallizing across financial, supply chain, and general risk frameworks with each passing day.
+Even if you don’t do business with the US federal government, don’t need to meet HIPAA requirements, or aren’t focused on mobile apps.
+With each passing day, these obligations are crystallizing across the financial, supply chain, and general risk frameworks.
 Every development organization must have a well-documented set of controls and processes to prevent, detect, and respond to runtime attacks and environmental compromises.
-Are you prepared to demonstrate your viability to business owners, regulators, investors or your customers?
+Are you prepared to demonstrate your viability to business owners, regulators, investors, or customers?

-Our implementation of anti-tamper, anti-debug, rooted device, and other real-time checks have been focused on these exact demands.
+Our implementation of anti-tamper, anti-debug, rooted devices, and other real-time checks have been focused on these exact demands.
 Want to know more?
-Contact sales (or if you’re a client – support) – or review these blogs/articles
+Contact us or review the following resources.

 Resources